dapangmao/Blog/Two alternative ways with SAS and SQL.md

 The question to find the max or the min is somewhat different other than to find the mean, since for the mean only the mean is memorized, while for the max/min the locations of the past min/max should also be memorized.

 #####Code Generator
 The strategy is very straighforward: we choose three rows from the table sequentially and calculate the means.
 The time complexity is O(k*N).
-The generated SAS code is very lengthy, but the machine should feel very comfortable to read it.
+The generated SAS code is very lengthy, but the machine should feel comfortable to read it.

 In addition, if we want to save the results, we could insert those maximums to an empty table.